 Rear-end collisions are one of the most prevalent accidents happening on our roads today.
-The National Highway Traffic Safety Administration (NHTSA) reports that approximately 29% of all car crashes are rear-end crashes.
+The National Highway Traffic Safety Administration (NHTSA) reports that approximately 29% of all car crashes are rear-ended crashes.
 Thirty-percent of all car accident injuries and 29.7% of car accident property damage results from rear-end crashes.
-Drivers who are under 18 years old have the most rear-end collisions, followed by the 18-24 year old age group.
+Drivers who are under 18 years old have the most rear-end collisions, followed by the 18-24-year-old age group.
 Male drivers cause around 60% of rear-end crashes, with young males being the most likely.

 A 2007 NHTSA report states that rear-end crashes are characterized by:

 - A decelerating lead vehicle (45% of incidents)